ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/solidjs/index.md

 ## Customising Headers

-Below is an example showing a grid configured with a custom Solid Column Header component.

-* Columns Athlete and Age use a Header Comp that displays the Header name and allows sorting (by clicking on the header).
-* All other columns do not have their Headers customised and work as normal.
+This example demonstrates custom [Column Headers](/component-header/) and [Column Group Headers](/component-header/#header-group-components) using Solid components.

 <div style='border: 4px solid green; height: 500px; padding: 50px;'>
 <h2>Example: Headers</h2>
 </div>

-See [Header Components](/component-header/) for full details on creating React Header Components and then apply this knowledge to Solid.
+See [Column Headers](/component-header/) and [Column Group Headers](/component-header/#header-group-components) for full details on creating these components with React and then apply this knowledge to Solid.

 ## Advanced Grid Features

-Below is an example of AG Grid Solid with more advanced features.
+Below is an example of AG Grid Solid showing more advanced features such as [Row Grouping](/grouping/), [Range Selection](/range-selection/) and [Integrated Charting](/integrated-charts/).

-This example includes **Integrated Charting**.
-Select a range of cells covering the first three columns and about 10 rows, then right click and select Chart Range from the Context Menu.

 <div style='border: 4px solid green; height: 500px; padding: 50px;'>
 <h2>Example: Advanced Grid</h2>
 </div>

-Below is an example using Master Detail.
+## Master Detail

 When the master grid is AG Grid Solid, then the detail grids also use AG Grid Solid.
 In the example both Master and Detail grids are using Solid Cell Renderers.

 <div style='border: 4px solid green; height: 500px; padding: 50px;'>
 <h2>Example: Master Detail</h2>